Interesting

 Eyes.
 When looking at dog’s eyes, pay attention to the white part of the eye (the sclera), and consider the focus and intensity of the dog’s gaze.
 Dilated pupils can also be a sign of fear or arousal—these can make the eyes look “glassy,” indicating that a dog is feeling threatened, stressed or frightened.

-READ ALSO: How do you know if you unconditionally love someone?
+READ ALSO: How do you tell if you did well in an audition?

 Do puppies have a witching hour?